webix-hub/docs/data/desktop/chart_scales.md

 })
 ~~~

-- A vertical, **[yAxis](api/ui.chart_yaxis_config.md)** of a chart is formed according to the values of data, which progress you want to show graphically.
+- A vertical, **[yAxis](api/ui.chart_yaxis_config.md)** of a chart is formed according to the values of data,
+the progress of which you want to show graphically.
 Naturally, the values are numeric.
-This data is specified by chart's **value** property.
+This data is specified by the chart's **value** property.
 - A horizontal, **[xAxis](api/ui.chart_xaxis_config.md)** displays progress of the data according to the specified criterion.

 If needed, any axis can be omitted.

-Take the dataset looks as follows and we want to present sales progress during several years.
+Let's suppose that we have a dataset presented below and we want to present sales progress during several years.
 Each data item contains sales amount and the year.

 {{snippet
 JSON data}}